Bruno-Diego/copacabana-pp5/README.md

 - Click "add statement" after pasting the ARN we copied from the previous page into the ARN input.
 - Click generate policy and copy the policy that displays in a new pop up.
 - Paste this policy into the bucket policy editor and make the following changes: Add a /* at the end of the resource value.
 Click save.
--  Edit the the cross-origin resource sharing (CORS) and paste in the following text:
+-  Edit the cross-origin resource sharing (CORS) and paste in the following text:

         [
             {